An affordable, nutritionally balanced and easy to follow meal plan for new vegans (who aren't budding chefs!)

 Evening meal: “Meat” balls (or chopped vegan sausages) in a spicy tomato sauce with peas and sweetcorn mixed into brown rice sprinkled with 5g fortified nutritional yeast flakes

 Vegan sausages can be found in most supermarkets and health stores.
 Pre-made vegan meatballs can also be found in health stores, while Sainsburys also currently stock their own brand vegan meatballs in their frozen section.

-Fortified nutritional yeast can be found online and in health food stores.
-If unable to access it, replace with sufficient fortified foods (e.g. four 200ml glasses of Alpro Soya Original, though including a variety of fortified foods is healthier) or take a B12 supplement this day.
+Fortified nutritional yeast flakes can be found online and in health food stores.
+If unable to access it, replace with a sufficient amount of other foods with added vitamin B12 or take a supplement.

 Snacks: Glass of fortified plant milk, apple, cashew nuts and a couple of Brazil nuts

 Breakfast: A glass of fortified plant milk and a muffin

 Lunch: Wholewheat spaghetti and soya mince and grated carrot bolognaise sprinkled with 5g fortified nutritional yeast flakes